kalbasit/ssh-agents/README.md

 # Installation

-Download the [ssh-agents](/bin/ssh-agents) file and place it somewhere in your PATH and do not forget to make it executable.
+Clone this repository and run `make PREFIX=/usr/local install` to install it or simply download the [ssh-agents](/bin/ssh-agents) file and place it somewhere in your PATH and do not forget to make it executable.

 # Usage